 Thornberry takes his oversight responsibility seriously.
 Or maybe it’s just his personality.
-He recently gave all of his staffers and summer interns a copy of the book The Curmudgeon’s Guide to Getting Ahead.
+He has given all of his staffers and summer interns a copy of the book The Curmudgeon’s Guide to Getting Ahead.

 It covers “basic things about how young people should comport themselves in order to be respected,” Thornberry explains, a bit sheepishly, when a staffer pulls it out.
 “The first section of the book is about grammar.
 Don’t say ‘like, like, like.’”
 Apparently, a pet peeve.

 He's also a stickler for constitutional authority and the division of power.
-He’s been a vocal critic of what he believes are Obama administration overreaches and voted to go ahead with House Republicans’ lawsuit against the president.
+He’s been a vocal critic of what he believes are Obama administration overreaches and voted to go ahead with House Republicans’ lawsuit against the president in July.